 Here’s something you might not know: Moving is tax-deductible.
 We can include this expense in our next tax filing under IRS rules for the distance, time, and work.
 Some expenses you can deduct are the cost of movers, gas, and food during your road trip, flights to your new home, and mileage on your car.

 While moving can be pricey, there are ways to do it within a budget.
+Each family has different needs, but taking the time to plan can help you find the cheapest way to move cross country in your situation.
 Whether you’re stuffing your car to the brim with boxes or planning on doing it with professionals, save in advance, research your options, and look for little ways to cut costs.
 It all adds up in the end.